Stawa/Vera/README.md

 | Playing Music             | ❌ Not Started |
 | Documentation             | ❌ Not Started |

+In the future, I plan to create Vera Visual as an expansion of the V.E.R.A project.
+This function displays text for voice input and output on a small LCD screen, improving the system's user interface and interaction possibilities.
+Vera Visual seeks for a more accessible and user-friendly experience by combining visual feedback with vocal interactions.

 ## 🤝 Contributing

-We welcome contributions to help improve GTTS!
+We welcome contributions to help improve Vera!
 If you discover any issues, have suggestions for improvements, or wish to add new features, please consider the following:

 1. **Issues**: If you discover an error or have a feature request, please open an issue in our GitHub repository.
 Please provide as much detail as possible so that we can better understand and handle the issue.